yanglusi/jekyll-now/_posts/2020-4-2-Interview-Myself.md

 __2. What do I do as a data scientist?__

-- I work for a multinational company in America.
+- I work for a multinational company.
 It is a manufacturer so I have years of experience in manufacturing data.
 The data source can come from anywhere in the plants and be in any shape/type.
 It can be in text such as inventory descriptions or time series data that comes in seconds.
 Since our company introduced Spark, I have a better tool to deal with large datasets.

 __3. What tools do I use to analyze data?__

 - My company recently got into Databricks that is built on Spark.
 Since we have so much data, Spark is a great tool.
 Spark can understand Scala, SQL, R, and Python.
-I learned R in school, but it was not efficient with data engineering.
+I learned R in school, but I use Python more at work.

 __4. How is my daily life like as a data scientist?__